peclevens/event-apis-specs/README.md

 - [Event API](./reference/event-api/README.md)

 ### NOTES
-- The following JSON Schema `oneOf, anyOf and allOf` are valid properties in OpenAPI 3.0, but they are not yet supported in `Swagger Editor` nor in `Postman` which will prevent some schemas from being validated or loaded without issue.
+- The following JSON schema keywords `oneOf`, `anyOf` and `allOf` are valid in OpenAPI 3.0, but they are not yet supported in `Swagger Editor` nor in `Postman` which will prevent some schemas from being validated or loaded without issue.